 6. Problem: Compensation decisions are disconnected from performance data

-PerformYard includes a compensation planning module that links review outcomes to merit increases, bonuses, and promotion recommendations — all within the same platform.
-This is one area where PerformYard has a clearer built-in offering than ThriveSparrow today.
+PerformYard includes a compensation planning module that links review outcomes to merit increases, bonuses, and promotion recommendations.
+This is one area where PerformYard has a clearer built-in offering than ThriveSparrow today — and worth stating plainly.
+If compensation planning is a hard requirement, this matters.

 If You Read Only One Section, Make It This One: Where Teams Actually Struggle

-These are not edge cases — these are patterns that show up once teams move beyond their first review cycle.
+These are not edge cases — these are patterns that show up consistently in Capterra and G2 reviews, once teams move beyond their first review cycle.

 1. Setup takes longer than expected